nubificus/bunix/README.md

 The above command will create a Docker image tar using the information in `args.nix` file.
 In particular, the `args.nix` file has the following fields:
+- name: The name of the final container image
+- tag: The tag of the final container image
 - files: A list of local files to copy inside the container's rootFS.
 Every entry has a key, which is the path to the local file (relative to CWD) and a value, which is the path inside the container rootfs, where the file will be